 In the first session with the dietitian, education will be given to each participant covering the mechanistic actions of FODMAPs in the gut, high FODMAP-containing food sources to avoid, and medium and low levels that can be included per meal session, including suitable food products to include in their diet.
-Two written comprehensive educational booklets (copyright Guy's and St Thomas' NHS Foundation Trust and King's College London) will be used which will be given to each participant to take home.
-More details on these resources can be found in the TiDIER checklist, Appendix 1.
-Dietary counselling will involve practical information on meal and snack ideas in line with healthy eating principles, meal planning, recipe modification, reading food labels, eating out tailored to the participants will be encouraged to review the information provided during the session at home and plan grocery shopping, meals, and snacks to incorporate the low FODMAP restriction into their daily activities.
+Two written comprehensive educational booklets (copyright Guy's and St Thomas' NHS Foundation Trust and King's College London) will be used which will be provided to participants via post before their first dietetic appointment.